Volcanoes National Park, Rwanda: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and J. Ensure that you pick the correct type.
-A lot of adapters available online are simply plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C and J. Check that you find the necessary type.
+Many adapters currently available are simply plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most places.

 Make your flight more comfortable with an airplane phone mount